General Web Accessibility Guidelines

 Section 508 of The Rehabilitation Act of 1973:

-“In 1998, Congress amended the Rehabilitation Act to require Federal agencies to make their electronic and information technology accessible to people with disabilities.
-Inaccessible technology interferes with an individual’s ability to obtain and use information quickly and easily.
-Section 508 was enacted to eliminate barriers in information technology, to make available new opportunities for people with disabilities, and to encourage development of technologies that will help achieve these goals.
-The law applies to all Federal agencies when they develop, procure, maintain, or use electronic and information technology.
-Under Section 508 (29 U.S.C. ‘ 794d), agencies must give disabled employees and members of the public access to information that is comparable to the access available to others.
-It is recommended that you review the laws and regulations listed below to further your understanding about Section 508 and how you can support implementation.”
-For more information, visit the Section 508 website.
+“In 1998, Congress amended the Rehabilitation Act of 1973 to require Federal agencies to make their electronic and information technology (EIT) accessible to people with disabilities.
+The law (29 U.S.C. § 794 (d)) applies to all Federal agencies when they develop, procure, maintain, or use electronic and information technology.
+Under Section 508, agencies must give disabled employees and members of the public access to information that is comparable to access available to others.
+The United States Access Board discusses the Section 508 law and its responsibility for developing accessibility standards for EIT to incorporate into regulations that govern Federal procurement practices.”
+(Source)

 Section 255 of The Telecommunications Act of 1996:

-“The Federal Communications Commission (FCC) has rules requiring telecommunications manufacturers and service providers to make their products and services accessible to people with disabilities, if readily achievable.
-These rules implement Section 255 of the Communications Act.
-Where it is not readily achievable to provide access, Section 255 requires manufacturers and providers to make their devices and services compatible with peripheral devices and specialized customer premises equipment that are commonly used by people with disabilities, if such compatibility is readily achievable.”
-For more information, visit the Section 255 website
+“FCC rules under Section 255 of the Communications Act require telecommunications equipment manufacturers and service providers to make their products and services accessible to people with disabilities, if such access is readily achievable.
+Where access is not readily achievable, manufacturers and service providers must make their devices and services compatible with peripheral devices and specialized customer premises equipment that are commonly used by people with disabilities, if such compatibility is readily achievable.”
+(Source)

 The Americans with Disabilities Act of 1990: